The Victorian Psychology Clinic

 logo-icon

-At VPC, we understand that body image concerns and body dysmorphia can be deeply distressing.
-Our psychologists take a compassionate, collaborative and individualised approach to support, and where appropriate we work alongside general practitioners, psychiatrists and other treating professionals involved in a client’s care.
+Psychologists consulting at VPC take a compassionate, collaborative and individualised approach to support.
+Where appropriate, they may work alongside general practitioners, psychiatrists and other treating professionals involved in a person’s care.

 THE VICTORIAN PSYCHOLOGY CLINIC